JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0017-Self-supervised Domain Adaptive Segmentation Of Breast Cancer Via Test-time Fine-tuning/index.md

 ---
-title: 'Self-supervised Domain Adaptive Segmentation Of Breast Cancer Via Test-time Fine-tuning'
+title: '<span style="font-size:95%">Self-supervised Domain Adaptive Segmentation of Breast Cancer Via Test-time Fine-Tuning</span>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here